Asymptotic fluctuations of representations of the unitary groups: Introduction

-In concrete examples of the series of the unitary groups $\big(U(n)\big)$, the corresponding invariants are given by the vector spaces given by the symmetric groups algebras $\C[\Sy{k}]$.
-For the orthogonal groups $\big(O(n)\big)$ and the symplectic groups $\big(\Sp(n)\big)$, the invariants are given by Brauer algebras.
-In the sequel, we focus on the first of the above mentioned cases, namely on the sequence $\big(U(n)\big)$.
-Nevertheless our methods of proof can be readily extended to give similar results on the two other series as well.
+In the concrete example of the series of the unitary groups $G_n=U(n)$, the corresponding invariants are given by the vector spaces given by the symmetric groups algebras $\C[\Sy{\rank}]$, as shown in Section \ref{subsec:invariant-spaces}.
+Consider a representation $\rho_n:\uu(n)\rightarrow \End(V_n)$ of the Lie algebra $\uu(n)$ of the unitary group $U(n)$.
+The corresponding moment